Javascript Menu by Deluxe-Menu.com

 Developing a Service Oriented Architecture for the NHDPlus

-This project seeks to make available existing complex NHDPlus network traversals tools coupled with Framework Web Feature Service (WFS) extraction tools in a Service-Oriented Architecture (SOA) to further advanced geospatial analysis with the Connecticut River Watershed and Framework datasets.
+This project makes available existing complex NHDPlus network traversals tools coupled with Framework Web Feature Service (WFS) extraction tools in a Service-Oriented Architecture (SOA) to further advanced geospatial analysis with the Connecticut River Watershed and Framework datasets.

 Interim Report